Quantum Hamiltonian Complexity: A Brief History

-\section{A brief history}
+\chapter{A Brief History}

 The history of quantum Hamiltonian complexity has its roots in both physics and computer science.
-In this section, we give a brief survey of both perspectives, beginning with the latter.
+In this section, we give a brief survey of both perspectives, beginning with the latter in \S\ref{sscn:cshistory}, and following with the former in \S\ref{sscn:physicshistory}.
+In \S\ref{sscn:recenthistory}, we briefly list selected recent developments to both perspectives since this survey first appeared.

-\subsection{The computer science perspective}
+\section{The computer science perspective}

 \textbf{The general LH problem.} In 1999, Alexei Kitaev presented~\cite{K99,KSV02} what is regarded as the quantum analogue of the Cook-Levin theorem, proving that $\klhh$ is in QMA for $k\geq 1$ and QMA-hard for $k\geq 5$.
-His proof is based on a clever combination of the ideas behind the Cook-Levin theorem and early ideas for a quantum computer of Feynman~\cite{F85}, and is surveyed in Section~\ref{sscn:5LH}.
+His proof is based on a clever combination of the ideas behind the Cook-Levin theorem and early ideas for a quantum computer of Feynman~\cite{F85}, and is surveyed in \S\ref{sscn:5LH}.
 The fact that $3$-$\lh$ is also QMA-complete was shown subsequently by Kempe and Regev~\cite{KR03} (an alternate proof was later given by Nagaj and Mozes~\cite{NM06}).
-Kempe, Kitaev, and Regev then showed~\cite{KKR06} that $2$-$\lh$ is QMA-complete; see Section~\ref{sscn:2LH} for an exposition of the proof.
+Kempe, Kitaev, and Regev then showed~\cite{KKR06} that $2$-$\lh$ is QMA-complete; see \S\ref{sscn:2LH} for an exposition of the proof.
 Note that $1$-$\lh$ is in P, since one can simply optimize for each $1$-local term independently.